Gabymeister/Mu-Background/README.md

 ## 1.2 Steps

 First, make a directory and clone this repository.
-Then source the initialization script.
+Then source the initialization script `init.sh`.
 This script will setup the environment, compile the `Geant4 simulation` and `Digiziter` code if the executable is not presented.

 Second, run the script `run_all_bkg.sh` that implement the entire workflow described above.